Position

 Responsibilities:

-• Oversee the creation of visual content for various platforms, including websites, social media, print materials, and advertising.
+• Oversee and manage all visual content across various platforms including websites, social media, advertisements, and other marketing materials.

 Qualifications

-• Bachelor's degree in Graphic Design, Visual Communication, or a related field.
+• Bachelor's degree in Graphic Design, Visual Arts, or a related field.

 • Proficiency in design software such as Adobe Creative Suite (Photoshop, Illustrator, InDesign).